synzen/MonitoRSS/README.md

 2. `sqlType`: See [Database Selection](https://github.com/synzen/discord-rss#database-selection)

-3. `timezone`: (Optional) By default adding dates to your feeds will not show the timezone.
+3. `timezone`: (Optional) By default adding {date}s to your feeds will not show the timezone.
 Manually specify it here.
 For example, normally it will show `Sat, January 7th 2017, 7:18 AM` as the feed's date.
 Specifying PST timezone will make it print `Sat, January 7th 2017, 7:18 AM (PST)`.
 This is *purely for visual purposes*.

 4. `refreshTimeMinutes`: The bot will check for new feeds regularly at every interval specified in minutes here.